qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 * To create a sample dataset from the raster, you'll need to use the :guilabel:`Point sampling tool` plugin.
 * Refer ahead to the module on plugins if necessary.
-* Search for the phrase :kbd:`point sampling` in the :guilabel:`Plugin --> Manage
+* Search for the phrase :kbd:`point sampling` in the :menuselection:`Plugin -->
-  and Install Plugins...` and you will find the plugin.
+  Manage and Install Plugins...` and you will find the plugin.
 * As soon as it has been activated with the :guilabel:`Plugin Manager`, you will find the tool under :menuselection:`Plugins --> Analyses --> Point sampling tool`: